Ehrlichiosis in Dogs

 What is ehrlichiosis?

-Ehrlichiosis is a tick-borne infectious disease of dogs, usually carried by the brown dog tick.
+Ehrlichiosis is a tick-borne infectious disease that occurs in dogs and is usually carried by the brown dog tick.
 It first gained attention as a significant disease when military dogs returning from Vietnam during the 1970s were found to be infected.
-The disease seems to be particularly severe in German Shepherds and Doberman Pinschers.
+The disease seems to be particularly severe in German shepherds and Doberman pinschers.

 Because of its origin in military dogs in Vietnam, it has also been called tracker dog disease and tropical canine pancytopenia.